ixkaito/frasco/README.md

 ## Copyright / License

-Copyright &copy; 2015-2016 the contributors of the Beaker project under the [GPL version 2](https://raw.githubusercontent.com/ixkaito/beaker/master/LICENSE) or later.
+Copyright &copy; 2015-2016 the contributors of the Frasco project under the [GPL version 2](https://raw.githubusercontent.com/ixkaito/frasco/master/LICENSE) or later.